michaelcolletti/Pablo-Setlists/README.md

 ### About This Catalog

-This catalog serves as a quick and clear reference for Pablo Shine's Latin Jazz band
+This catalog serves as a quick and clear reference for a songlist